iawade/common_condition/README.md

 # Instructions for confirming BRaVa rare-variant gene-trait associations by conditioning on nearby common variants

+## Update 2025-11-25

+Thank you to everyone that was able to run step1 of the pipeline before the freeze.
+The instructions for step2 are as follows:
+* **If you have already ran step1**: the setup is unchanged.
+The final list of variants to condition on can be downloaded from the BRaVa Google Cloud bucket `gs://brava-meta-pilot-analysis/gene_phenotype_pairs_with_conditioning_variants_251125_*.tsv`.
+There is one file per ancestry; this is passed via the config (`config.yaml`) under the field `gene_trait_pairs_to_test_with_conditioning_variants`.
+Once this change has been made, the pipeline is run exactly as before but using the step 2 script: `run_step2_final_group_tests.sh`.
+* **If you have not ran step1**, step 2 can be still performed.
+Please read the setup and prerequisite instructions below, along with potential pitfalls.
+Once the required software, directory structure, and inputs are in place, run the step2 pipeline as described above.
+* As a reminder, please remember: In the config, make sure that for `annotations_to_include` that the damaging missense and other missense naming is as in your annotation group file!
+This is likely one of `damaging_missense_or_protein_altering` or `damaging_missense`.
+Similarly for other missense: likely one of `other_missense_or_protein_altering` or `other_missense`.
+Multiple naming conventions were used in the initial return of sumstats!
+The current default in the example config in this directory is
+> ```
+> annotations_to_include: "pLoF,damaging_missense,other_missense,synonymous,pLoF:damaging_missense,pLoF:damaging_missense:other_missense:synonymous"
+> ```
+> Please check!

 > [!IMPORTANT]
 > Please read until the end - some important considerations/potential pitfalls